davestewart/davestewart-content/content/projects/personal/likely-logic/index.md

 ---
+date: 2021-01-01
 description: Holding page for my product development moniker
-date: 2021-01-01
+summary: |
+  A holding page for the commercial product development moniker, used for side projects and indie products.
+tech: HTML, CSS
 tags:
   - website
   - design